aks2300/Bird_migration_dashboard/README.md

 # Bird_migration_dashboard
-In this dashboard, important insights of bird migration will be unravel with interactive charts
+In this dashboard, important insights of bird migration will be unravel with interactive charts.

+Try my Project:
+`pip install dash`